salzhang/cis5710-hw-notes/README.md

 After that, open Docker Desktop and you will see a new running container.

 ### Step 2: Create ssh key and add it to your account
 First, open VSCode to connect to the new container.
-You can click the down left button, and select "***Attach to Running Container***".
+You can click the blue button on the buttom left corner, and select "***Attach to Running Container***" at the prompt.

-Then, open the terminal, run the code `ssh-keygen -t ed25519 -C "your_email@example.com"`.
+Secondly, open the terminal in VSCode, run the code `ssh-keygen -t ed25519 -C "your_email@example.com"`.
+You can keep the default address to save your generated key pair.
+You also need to enter and re-enetr your passpharse.